Room-11/Jeeves/README.md

 ## Installation

 1. Clone the project
-2. Copy init.example.php to init.whatever.php
+1. Copy init.example.php to init.whatever.php
+1. Set your openid credentials in init.whatever.php
-3. Change the init include in init.deployment.php
+1. Change the init include in init.deployment.php
-4. Run the bot using `php ./cli/run.php`
+1. Run the bot using `php ./cli/run.php`

 ## Request flow for chat